 - The Principal will direct teachers to take attendance using their paper rosters and report back to School Leaders by email (during a lockdown) or in person (at an evacuation site).
 If email is unavailable, staff members will utilize SMS messaging and/or communicate via two way radio.
-Teachers should report three pieces of information: - a.
-Number of students present in their classroom at that time (headcount Police may want this information); - b.
+Teachers should report three pieces of information: - Number of students present in their classroom at that time (headcount Police may want this information); - b.
 Names of any students on the roster who aren't currently in the classroom; - c.
 Names of any students who are not on the roster but are in the classroom - i.
 Note: Rosters for the entire school are printed and included in the safety clipboard in each room.
 If for some reason the teacher doesn't have a paper roster, one can be generated in Powerschool by pulling the Weekly Attendance Summary (Meeting) Report and navigating to the page for that cohort. - A school leader will access the online attendance system and pull a Summary Report to generate daily attendance by grade.
 (If the school is unable to access the report, a school leader will contact a Rocketship national/regional staff member to pull this report remotely). - 3.
 The Office Manager will give the other school leaders the student sign-in/out sheets.
-If the OM can't leave the Front Office, the OM can scan the sheet and email it around. - 4.
-As teachers report in, school leaders (AP, BOM, Principal) should compile the information from teachers, PowerSchool, and the sign-out sheet to account for every student on the roster who isn't currently in their teacher's classroom.
-These students may be absent that day, they may have left school early, or they may be in another teacher's classroom. - 5.
-If a student is still missing, the Principal should contact the child's family to confirm that the child was at school that day and did not leave early.
-If the child is still unaccounted for, the Principal should search for the child or notify the police.
+If the OM can't leave the Front Office, the OM can scan the sheet and email it around.